dikortis/LetsTalkETC/Episodes/Episode_5.md

-order to arrive on a on a harmonious solution that that requires concessions so that's what I'm really concerned about with a fear in classic we don't want anyone strong-arming the community we want a series of checks and balances and we should always be vigilant in
+order to arrive on a on a harmonious solution that that requires concessions so that's what I'm really concerned about with a ethereum classic we don't want anyone strong-arming the community we want a series of checks and balances and we should always be vigilant in